potatogroan123/learn-board/README.md

+## QUICK START

 Hello if you want to try this out
 Download everything put index and icon into a new folder called public.

 Run npm install express node-fetch body-parser cors dotenv marked

 then npm start

 open localhost:3000

 Make sure you put an openrouter key into .env so you can use the AI aspect.